RB-FIDES/training-courses/CHANGE_LESSONS_GUIDE.md

 #### Why it is useful?

 - allows to you to change the current `lesson.yaml` file interactively
-- you won't need to manually edit the YAML files\
+- you won't need to manually edit the YAML files
+- it is useful for translators, developers, manual users

 ### Why you might need to change the lesson?